Precepts and Lay Ordination (Jukai)

 Individual students may choose to deepen their relationship with the precepts and make a public statement of their intention to do this practice by formally receiving the precepts in the ceremony of Jukai.
 Jukai literally means “to receive the precepts.”
 In this lay ordination ceremony the precepts are received from a fully transmitted teacher.
 One receives a Dharma name, simple robe (rakusu), and lineage paper showing you as part of our Soto Zen lineage family.
 Receiving the precepts also strengthens and formalizes one’s relationship with the teacher.

-Precepts students usually take up each precept one at a time reading about in one or more books and studying their own attitudes and life experience with each precept and responding or discussing that precept in some way with the teacher they are working with.
+Precepts students usually take up each precept one at a time reading about in one or more books and studying their own attitudes and life experience with each precept and responding or discussing that precept in some way with the a small group stuyding together and with the teacher they are working with.
 The exact approach is worked our in consultation with the teacher.

 Study suggestions: (1) obtain two or three of these books, (2) read the introductory material, (3) read the section on one of the ten prohibitory precepts and spend about a month considering how that precept plays out in your life, (4) actively process the experience by speaking with a dharma friend or teacher, journalling or writing a letter, (5) repeat the process with the other nine prohibitory precepts.
 Finding others to study the precepts with, either in a group currently preparing for jukai or people simply interested in enriching their lives with the precepts is very helpful as well.